WProbot/task-runner/README.md

 # What Commands are available #
 * Install, activate, and delete a local or remote WordPress theme.
-* Install, activate, delete, and deactivate WordPress plugins.
+* Install, activate, deactivate, and delete WordPress plugins.
-* Add or update global options in Wordpress settings.
+* Add or update options in Wordpress settings.
-* If, and, or, else, and elseif have been added for the formation of conditionals
+* If, and, or, else, and elseif have been added for the formation of conditional statements.
-* isSSL which checks if the current url is https or http
+* isSSL which checks if the current url is https or http.
+* Variables to save data and curly brace binding to reuse the {{variables}}.
+* Create and update WordPress posts.
+* Console commands to print out important information to the user.

 # In the works #
 * Upgrading WordPress, its themes, and plugins